doodlebunnyhops/doodlebunnyhops.github.io/content/contribute/discord.md

 ---
 title: "Discord"
 weight: 2
+description: "Discord Channel for Brookhaven RP Secrets and Mysteries by Wolfpaq"
 ---

 You'll find a pretty cool community to chat with about Brookhaven's Secrets and Mysteries in [Wolfpaq's Discord](https://discord.gg/wolfpaqgames) channel #secrets-and-mysteries.